 Additionally, exoplanets around K stars will be easier to see than those around Sun-like stars simply because K stars are dimmer.
 “The Sun is 10 billion times brighter than an Earthlike planet around it, so that’s a lot of light you have to suppress if you want to see an orbiting planet.
 A K star might be ‘only’ a billion times brighter than an Earth around it,” said Arney.

-Arney’s research also includes discussion of which of the nearby K stars may be the best targets for future observations.
+Arney’s research also includes a discussion of which of the nearby K stars may be the best targets for future observations.
 Since we don’t have the ability to travel to planets around other stars due to their enormous distances from us, we are limited to analyzing the light from these planets to search for a signal that life might be present.
 By separating this light into its component colors, or spectrum, scientists can identify the constituents of a planet’s atmosphere, since different compounds emit and absorb distinct colors of light.

 “I find that certain nearby K stars like 61 Cyg A/B, Epsilon Indi, Groombridge 1618, and HD 156026 may be particularly good targets for future biosignature searches,” said Arney.